dankamongmen/libnotcurses-sys/README.md

 leverage type checking, and they implement methods through traits (e.g. `NcChannelMethods` must be in scope to use the `NcChannel` methods.

+### even more like Rust

+The WIP sister crate [`notcurses`](https://github.com/dankamongmen/notcurses-rs) will eventually offer a *closer to Rust*, higher-level, safer, and simpler API, and make it easier to interoperate with the rest of the Rust ecosystem.

-## 2. The C way
+## like C

-You can always use the C API functions directly if you prefer, in a very similar way as the C library is used.
+You can access the imported, or reimplemented C API functions directly, and use it in a very similar way as the C library is used.

 It requires the use of unsafe, since most functions are wrapped directly by `bindgen` marked as such.